FarzanKh/JSON-java/src/main/java/org/json/README.md

 - Navigate to the top-level project folder in terminal (should be `/JSON-java`)
 - Run the command `gradle clean build test`.
 Make sure gradle is installed.
 - All testing should be done.
 Testing XML files are included in the top-level of the project and are automatically used by unit tests.
 - Note: The tests were created on a Mac, so there may be errors with line separators with the tests if running in an IDE.
+If so, make sure line separation is set to LF (not CRLF).

 **Project Milestone 3**